Death Penalty in the U.S.

 Death Penalty in the U.S.: The Colonial Period

 The abolitionist movement is rooted in the writings of European social theorists Montesquieu, Voltaire, and Bentham, and English Quakers John Bellers and John Howard.
-However, it was a 1767 essay, On Crimes and Punishment, written by Cesare Beccaria, which principally influenced thinking about punishment throughout the world.
+However, it was a 1767 essay ("On Crimes and Punishment," written by Cesare Beccaria) which principally influenced thinking about punishment throughout the world.
 Beccaria wrote that there was no justification for the state's taking of a life.
 The essay gave abolitionists an authoritative voice and renewed energy, one result of which was the abolition of the death penalty in Austria and Tuscany.

 Other challenges to early capital punishment laws were based on the idea that the death penalty was not a true deterrent.
 Dr. Benjamin Rush, founder of the Pennsylvania Prison Society, believed in the brutalization effect and argued that having a death penalty actually increased criminal behavior.
 Benjamin Franklin and Philadelphia attorney general William Bradford supported Rush.

-Bradford, who would later become the U.S.: The Nineteenth Century
+Death Penalty in the U.S.: The Nineteenth Century

-In the early to mid-nineteenth century United States, the abolitionist movement gained support in the northeast.
-In the early part of the century, many states reduced the number of capital crimes and built state penitentiaries.
-In 1834, Pennsylvania became the first state to move executions away from the public by carrying them out in correctional facilities.
-In 1846, Michigan was the first state to abolish the death penalty for all crimes except treason.
-Later, Rhode Island and Wisconsin abolished the death penalty for all crimes.
-By the end of the century, the countries of Venezuela, Portugal, Netherlands, Costa Rica, Brazil, and Ecuador followed suit.
-While some states began abolishing the death penalty, most held onto it.
-Some states even made more crimes punishable by death, especially those committed by slaves.
-In 1838, in an effort to make the death penalty more acceptable to the public, some states began passing laws against mandatory death sentencing, instead enacting discretionary death penalty statutes.
 The 1838 enactment of discretionary death penalty statutes in Tennessee and later in Alabama were seen as a great reform.
 This introduction of sentencing discretion in the capital process was perceived as a victory for abolitionists because prior to the enactment of these statutes, all states mandated the death penalty for anyone convicted of a capital crime, regardless of circumstances.
 With the exception of a small number of rarely committed crimes in a few jurisdictions, all mandatory capital punishment laws were abolished by 1863.

 During the Civil War, opposition to the death penalty diminished, as more attention was given to the anti-slavery movement.
 After the war, new developments in the means of executions emerged.
 In 1888, the electric chair was introduced in the state of New York.
 In 1890 William Kemmler became the first man executed by electrocution.
 Other states followed New York and used the electric chair as the primary method of execution.

 Death Penalty in the U.S.: The Progressive Period

 These reforms didn't last long.
 There was a frenzied atmosphere in the United States, as citizens began to panic about the threat of revolution in the wake of the Russian Revolution.
-In addition, the United States had recently entered World War I, and there were intense class conflicts as socialists mounted the first serious challenge to capitalism.
+In addition, the United States had recently entered World War I and there were intense class conflicts as socialists mounted the first serious challenge to capitalism.
 By 1920, these circumstances led five of the six abolitionist states to return to capital punishment.

 In 1924, the use of cyanide gas was introduced in the state of Nevada as a more humane way of execution.
 Gee Jon was the first person executed by lethal gas.
 The state tried to pump cyanide gas into Jon's cell while he slept, but this proved impossible, and the gas chamber was constructed.